orthodoxnobody/orthodoxnobody/content/about.md

 ## What are my politics?
 I'll save this for a future post.

 In the meantime, let me just say I hope to be equally disliked by all people who have glued themselves to any central, port or starboard portion of whatever they believe the political spectrum is.
-I don't believe that politics, nationalism or patriotism have any place in the Holy Church of God or in the Orthodox Faith, and I believe they are a miserable lens through which a person can view the world.
-Maybe
+I don't believe that politics, nationalism or patriotism have any place in the Holy Church or in the Orthodox Faith, and I believe they are a miserable lens through which a person can view the world.

 > _Jesus answered: "My kingdom is not of this world, If My Kingdom was were of this world, my subjects would fight, that I would not be given up to the Jews.
 But now My Kingdom is not of this world."_ (1)